-Inner Belt and Brickbottom
+Inner Belt and Brickbottom What's it all about?

 Somerville residents want to grow our local economy, and the Inner Belt and Brickbottom districts can be walkable, funky urban neighborhoods that support job creation with a mix of daytime and nighttime activity.
 Pursuing this vision will require reconnecting these neighborhoods across the rail lines and highways that slice through them today.